 Like many of his fellow West Point graduates, Lyon took part in the Mexican-American War (1846-1848).
 During that conflict, Lyon attained the rank of first lieutenant on February 16, 1847.
 Later that year, on August 20, he became a brevet captain, “for gallant and meritorious conduct in the battles of Contreras and Churubusco.”

-In 1854, Lyon transferred to Jefferson Barracks, Missouri, and then to Fort Riley in Kansas, during the Border War between Kansas and Missouri.
+In 1854, Lyon transferred to Jefferson Barracks, Missouri, and then to Fort Riley in Kansas, during the Border War between Kansas and Missouri, known as Bleeding Kansas.
 While stationed in Kansas, Lyon witnessed the atrocities perpetrated by Missouri Border Ruffians and Kansas Jayhawkers.
 Lyon sided with the Free Soilers.
 Although he was not an abolitionist, Lyon developed a deep dislike for Missouri slaveholders and their supporters.

 As the Union unraveled after the election of President Abraham Lincoln, Lyon deployed, along with two companies of infantrymen, to guard the federal arsenal at St. Louis, in January 1861.
 While stationed there, Lyon developed a friendship with Congressman Frank Blair, a prominent Radical Republican.
 Lyon used his influence with Blair to manipulate his appointment as commander of the St. Louis arsenal.